niquewoodhouse/jekyll-blog/about.md

 		        	 I was the first Creative Director at <a href="http://www.wirewax.com">Wirewax</a>, a video editing platform used by esteemed brands such as Spotify, NBC Universal, Nike &amp; BBC.
 				</p>
 				<p class="w80">
-		        	I'm honored by both the high regard we were held by global creative agencies &amp; the impact my role had on the bottom line - with share value increasing 8x in 2 years.
+		        	I'm honored by both the high regard we were held by global creative agencies &amp; the impact my role had on the bottom line - with share value increasing 8x in my 2 years.
 		        </p>
 		      </div>
 		      <div class="unit half">